maizzle/maizzle.com/content/docs/environments.md

 ### Top-level variables

-If you need to define variables outside of the `page` object, you can use the `locals` key in your `config.js`:
+You may define 'local' variables that can be accessed outside of the `page` object, through the `locals` key:

 ```js [config.js]
 export default {